-There are many times a testamentary trust can be useful, it can be especially useful when there are beneficiaries under the age of 18 years, where there is a dependant adult child due to disability.
+There are many times a testamentary trust can be useful, it can be especially useful when there are beneficiaries under the age of 18 years, where there is a dependent adult child due to disability.
 A trust can be used for the protection of assets where a beneficiary is a spendthrift or going through a divorce.

-At MBC Wealth we recognise that an Estate Plan is more than just a Will and we recommend you speak to your financial adviser to ensure your Estate Plan is up to date and accurately reflects your wishes.
+At MBC Wealth we recognize that an Estate Plan is more than just a Will and we recommend you speak to your financial adviser to ensure your Estate Plan is up to date and accurately reflects your wishes.